DownThePark/mysql-snap/README.md

 - `mysql-strict.mysqldump`
 - `mysql-strict.mysqlimport`

+> [!TIP]
-For convenience, you can create an an alias for any of these commands using snapd's built-in alias feature.
+> For convenience, you can create an an alias for any of these commands using snapd's alias feature.
 For example:

     sudo snap alias mysql-strict.mysql mysql